Mike-Rouse/Mike-Rouse.github.io/about.md

 ## Personal {#personal}

-When I’m not in Unity I’m usually on a hill in Gwynedd, often Yr Eifl, chasing good light for photos.
-I keep a tiny home gym by the desk so training actually happens: bike sessions on a HIIT / tempo / threshold rotation and a day of resistance work.
-I log ideas for my Steam PC title and small prototypes; most get binned.
-I like horror, survival, and story-driven games that reward planning, and I make room for all of it around family time.
+When I’m not in Unity I’m usually on a hill in Gwynedd—often Yr Eifl—chasing good light with a camera, or noting mechanic and game-design ideas for my Steam PC title and building small prototypes.
+For downtime I mostly play MMOs like WoW, ESO, and Black Desert Online (BDO) when I want something relaxed, and horror, survival, extraction, and story-driven games that reward planning when I want more adrenaline.
+I keep a tiny home gym by the desk so training actually happens (bike intervals: HIIT/tempo/threshold—and a day of resistance work).
+All of it fits around family time.

 {% include figure
   image_path="/assets/images/landscape-1.jpg"